 Frequently asked questions

-The RNLI is the charity that saves lives at sea.
-Our volunteer lifeboat crews provide a 24-hour search and rescue service in the UK and Ireland, and our lifeguards look after people on over 249 beaches.
-We also operate a specialist Flood Rescue Team, and work with other organisations to tackle drowning in at-risk communities around the world.
+Our volunteer lifeboat crews provide a 24/7 search and rescue service in the UK and Ireland, and our lifeguards look after people on busy beaches.
+We also work with other organisations to tackle drowning in at-risk communities around the world.

-The money raised for Mayday 2019 will help fund the vital kit that keeps our volunteers safe and allows them to continue saving lives at sea.
+The money you raise for Mayday 2020 will help our volunteers brave the storm.
+It will pay for the vital crew kit that keeps them safe and allows them to keep on saving lives at sea.
+So, by supporting Mayday, you could be helping to save the next life.
 Any funds raised over our £700,000/€780,000 target will go towards funding our lifesaving work around the UK and Ireland.

 Are there any events in my area that I can take part in?